braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/in-app_messaging/implementation_guide.md

 # In-app messaging implementation guide

 > This optional and advanced implementation guide covers in-app message code considerations, three custom use cases built by our team, and accompanying code snippets.
 Visit our Braze Demo repository [here](https://github.com/braze-inc/braze-growth-shares-ios-demo-app)!
-Please note that this implementation guide is centered around a Swift implementation, but Objective-C snippets are provided for those interested.
+This implementation guide is centered around a Swift implementation, but Objective-C snippets are provided for those interested.
 Looking for HTML implementations?
 Take a look at our [HTML template repository](https://github.com/braze-inc/in-app-message-templates)!

 ## Code considerations